12 Best Greek Islands for Beaches

 3. Serene Sheltered Beaches of Corfu Island

-Surrounded by the mesmerizing blue-green waters of the Ionian Sea, the island of Corfu is fringed with sandy beaches.
+Surrounded by the aquamarine Ionian Sea, the Island of Corfu is fringed with sandy beaches.
 The six beaches of Paleokastritsa on the island's west coast are sheltered in bays with crystal-clear waters.
 Along the island's northeast shores, the fishing village of Kassiopi features wonderful, small secluded beaches.

-On Corfu's west coast, Glyfada Beach is appreciated for its refreshing natural environment and expansive stretch of golden sand shoreline.
-The Glyfada area is well equipped to welcome visitors, with its abundance of cafés, tavernas, and hotels.
+On Corfu's west coast, Glyfada Beach is appreciated for its refreshing natural environment and expansive stretch of golden-sand shoreline.
+The Glyfada area is well equipped to welcome visitors, with sun bed and umbrella rentals; water sports facilities; and an abundance of cafés, tavernas, and hotels.